 Our Military Kids routinely conducts surveys of its grant recipients to determine the program’s effectiveness in helping military children and their families.
 The surveys also assess the psychological impact of a military parent’s deployment on the children of National Guard families, or the parent’s injury and resulting treatment.
 They also examine the effectiveness of the Our Military Kids grant program in alleviating deployment- and injury-related stress and anxiety.

-For our severely injured survey, conducted in February 2013, we found that the vast majority of families have dealt with financial difficulties as a result of the injury.
+For our Wounded survey, conducted in early 2014, we found that the vast majority of families have dealt with financial difficulties as a result of the injury.
 Nearly all would be unable to afford to enroll their children in activities without the support provided by a grant from Our Military Kids.
-Nearly 9 out of 10 children deal with increased stress when a parent is recovering from injury, and every single respondent said that some or all of their child’s psychological symptoms were positively impacted by the grant.
+Approximately 9 out of 10 children deal with increased stress when a parent is recovering from injury, and nearly all respondents said that some or all of their child’s psychological symptoms were positively impacted by the grant.

 The survey shows that participation in extracurricular activities helps decrease stress and related psychological symptoms in children, allowing them to focus on something positive, thereby distracting them from a parent’s absence or injury.